How to get cheap theatre tickets: Official London Theatre Sale and more money-saving tips

 (Image credit: Getty images)

-There are plenty of other shows, pantos and plays on beyond the West End.
+There are plenty of other shows and plays on beyond the West End.

 You might be able to join a local theatre, for a small fee, so you’re first in the queue when new shows come out or get discounted tickets.

 ATG Theatres have venues across the country including the Bristol Hippodrome, King’s Theatre in Glasgow, Milton Keynes Theatre and the Princess Theatre in Torquay.
-It sells an annual ATG Theatre card for £35, getting you a range of offers and discounts including no booking fees on most shows, free ticket exchange and discounts.
+It sells an annual ATG Theatre card from £35, which entitles you to a range of offers and discounts including no booking fees on most shows, free ticket exchange and 25% off drinks at the bar.

 Another way to save money is by booking tickets for dress rehearsals or preview performances.